Local Plan 2005

 The council is required to decide planning application in accordance with the development plan unless there are other more important factors which need to be considered.

 The current local plan was adopted in 2005.
 It provides the basis for all planning decisions within the district.
 It contains policies relating to the location of development and protection of environmental features.
 These policies are monitored and reviewed by the council to make sure that the policies are meeting the council's aims.

-The Uttlesford Local Plan, Adopted 2005 is available as a PDF download or as an online resource.
+The Uttlesford Local Plan, Adopted 2005 is available as a PDF download.

 ►(written statements only)

 Our Constraints and Local Land Charges maps also contain much Local Plan information.